bluffblue/anti_cheat_airbreak/README.md

 3. The system will automatically monitor all players
 4. Detected cheaters will be automatically kicked

+## note
+There are several shortcomings in this include, one of which is that if an admin performs a teleport, they will be detected as using airbreak.
+You may further develop it on your own if you wish

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.